 Weigh as you go.

 Don't forget that Whole Foods has scales in the produce section, and you can totally weigh your box of food there.
 Before you've overdone it, see how much weight you're working with and then decide if you really need to add more.
-Each scoop adds up quickly, so this guarantees you will stick to your intended price range and won't be shocked at the register.
+The scoops add up quickly, so this guarantees you will stick to your intended price range and won't be shocked at the register.